 - Scoop the batter onto a lined sheet tray then bake for 15 minutes!

-- Let the healthy breakfast cookies cool on the sheet tray before serving or wrapping
+- Let these healthy cookies cool on the sheet tray before serving or wrapping

-Not only does this recipe come together quickly, requiring little prep time, but it also makes 10 perfectly sized breakfast cookies that stay fresh for days.
-You can make a batch of cookies on the weekend, store them in airtight containers and grab one every morning.
+Not only does this recipe come together quickly, requires little prep time, but it also makes 10 perfectly sized breakfast cookies that stay fresh for days.
+You can make a batch of cookies on the weekend, keep them in kitchen storage containers and grab one every morning.

-If you are into meal prepping (making your meals for the whole week in advance), you can pop a breakfast cookie in your meal prep bag for a convenient breakfast every day.
+If you are into meal prepping (making your meals for the whole week in advance), you can pack some breakfast cookies to put in your meal prep lunch bag for a convenient breakfast or snack every day.

 Freezing Breakfast Cookies